nuspell/nuspell.github.io/README.md

-This file should not be called README.md, otherwise it will be included in the website.

 To test the site locally install Ruby via Apt.
 Then do not install Jekyll via Apt.
 Install with Gem and Bundler.